ZTChen-neuro/Sleep-Interpreter/README.md

 │  ├─ SI Main Train/         # Preprocessed training data for Lasso GLM model (not included, in "dropbox") │  ├─ SI Main Train_pickle/  # Preprocessed training data in pickle format for REM model SISD (not included, in "dropbox") │  ├─ SI Main Train_tfrecords/ # Preprocessed training data in tfrecord format for NREM and REM model (not included, in "dropbox")
-│  └─ SI Staging Label/      # Expert-labelled sleep stages
+│  ├─ SI Staging/            # Preprocessed staging data in pickle format for staging model (not included, in "dropbox") │  └─ SI Staging Label/      # Expert-labelled sleep stages │
-│
 ├─ environment/